NUDelta/ce-platform/README.md

 4. Run `meteor npm install` to install local dependencies.
 5. Start the server using `meteor`.

-Hacky way in case meteor installation doesnt work (for Windows):
+### Hacky way in case meteor installation doesnt work (for Windows):

+(These steps assume you have Windows Subsystem for Linux installed.)

+Enter the following commands to install Mongo:

 ```
-apt-get install mongodb-server
+$ sudo apt-get install mongodb-server
 $ sudo mkdir -p /data/db
 $ sudo chown -R $USER /data/db
 $ mongod
 ```
-Start a separate terminal and navigate to ce-platform directory:
+Start a separate terminal and navigate to ce-platform directory then enter:
 ```
 $ npm start
 ```
-To open Mongo Shell
+Open Mongo Shell and try to find users to verify that you're interacting with the correct data.
 ```
 $ mongo
-use meteor
+> use meteor
-db.users.find() //test command
+> db.users.find()
 ```

 ## iOS Development Running